vittorio-corbo/Git_-_Unity_101/README.md

 3. [Create Github Account](https://learn.microsoft.com/en-us/visualstudio/version-control/git-create-github-account?view=vs-2022)
 4. [Create Unity Account](https://support.unity.com/hc/en-us/articles/208626336-How-do-I-create-a-Unity-ID-account)
    * Obtain a License: A default personal license should be sufficient.
 However, consider getting a student license if you are qualified.
-      * Learn more about eligibility and benefits of the Unity Student Plan here: https://unity.com/products/unity-student
+      * Learn more about eligibility and benefits of the [Unity Student Plan](https://unity.com/products/unity-student)
       * You can continue with a personal license while waiting for approval.

 ## Part 2: Install and Setup Software